 What Are Elevator Drains, and Why Install Them?

-Elevator drains are drainage systems for an elevator.
-Their purpose is to catch water that can come from flooding, fire sprinklers, or fire hoses.
-Installing drainage in front of the elevator protects the unit and minimizes the amount of water that enters the shaft, which can cause damage to the elevator and its mechanisms.
-Although most important, elevator drains aren't limited to the front of elevators; they can also be installed in elevator lobbies, stairways, and other similar areas to catch water.
+Although most important, elevator threshold drains aren't limited to the front of elevators; they can also be installed in elevator lobbies, stairways, and other threshold areas to remove water.
 In other use case scenarios, drains can play an even more critical role.
 Drainage systems in various areas can help catch water, protect the building, and make rescues and evacuations much safer during fire emergencies.

 What to Look for In Elevator Drains